 The watch needs to match the formality of your suit.
 For a business suit, wear a classic metal watch.

-It’s an important accessory that speaks a lot about you, way before you start talking.
+It’s an essential accessory that speaks a lot about you, way before you start talking.
 Besides, what is James Bond without his Omega? 😎